leegmoore/codex/docs/projects/02-ui-integration-phases/PRD.md

 **What We're Building**

-Project 02 integrates all ported Codex modules (Phases 1-6) into a working command-line interface and defines the library API surface for @openai/codex-core.
+Project 02 integrates all ported Codex modules (Phases 1-6) into a working command-line interface called **Cody** and defines the library API surface for @openai/codex-core.
 This project validates the Rust → TypeScript port by wiring protocol, configuration, persistence, execution, client, tools, and orchestration layers into complete conversation flows.

 **Why It Matters**